Azure/azure-quickstart-templates/hortonworks-on-centos/README.md

-# This documentation is in progress and will change.
+# These templates are currently in testing and will be ready soon.
+This documentation is in progress and will change.
 There may be issues deploying this template

 # Deploy a Hortonworks HDP installation on CentOS virtual machines